justin-napolitano/notebook.jnapolitano.io/content/posts/lebonheur/index.md

 The music.
 The poetry.
 The stills.

 The beauty of this film haunts me.
 Pastels.
 Mozart.
-Yello.
+Yellow.
 Blue.
 Red.
 Green.
 Temptation.
 Fidelity.

 Moments and words.
 Colors and music.
 I can not process the barrage of sensation.